donper7/Pico-FI/README.md

 # Pico-FI
-Fault Injection framework to inject Single Event Upsets onto the Raspberry Pi Pico
+Fault Injection framework to inject Single Event Upsets (SEUs) into the Raspberry Pi Pico